MentalQ-App/.github/profile/README.md

 ### 🌈 **Daily Journaling Made Smart**
 - Write your heart out—we’ll handle the analysis.
 - Our **AI-powered sentiment tracker** understands your vibes.

-### 🔮 **Weekly Insights, Just for You**
-- Get personalized snapshots of your mental health journey.
-- Discover patterns in your emotions.

 ### ⚡ **Stay Ahead of Stress**
 - Early warnings about potential burnout or anxiety.
 - Recommendations crafted to help you feel your best.

+### 🗨️ **Chat with a Psychologist (Paid per session)**
+- Connect directly with psychologists for personalized advice.
+- Affordable, secure, and always available on your schedule.
+- Unlock this feature with a simple in-app purchase.

 ---